emilsekerinski/ictac2024tutorial/README.md

-# A Formal Look at Programming – or –<br>The Disappearing Formal Method
+# A Formal Look at Programming

 *Emil Sekerinski, November 2024*

 **Tutorial presented at [ICTAC 2024](https://ictac2024.cs.ait.ac.th/)**
-**Run in a web browser: https://emilsekerinski.github.io/ictac2024tutorial** **GitHub source: https://github.com/emilsekerinski/ictac2024tutorial**
+**Run in a web browser: https://emilsekerinski.github.io/ictac2024tutorial**
+**GitHub source: https://github.com/emilsekerinski/ictac2024tutorial**

 This training lecture provides an introduction to the classical theory of program correctness: